-The VaR Method is used to measure market risk in terms of interest rate risk, exchange rate risk, equity risk and volatility risk on a daily basis and is a part of the Bank's daily internal reporting procedure.
-Back-testing is carried out to determine the reliability of the daily market risk measurements under the VaR Method.
+The VaR and ES methods are used to measure market risk in terms of interest rate risk, exchange rate risk, equity risk and volatility risk on a daily basis and is a part of the Bank's daily internal reporting procedure.
+Back-testing is carried out to determine the reliability of the daily market risk measurements under the VaR method.